zeyuid/ARES/README.md

 ## Respond semantic attacks

 The response to semantic attacks utilizes the "Force" function of industrial communication protocols.
 However, the "Force" function may also be utilized by adversaries and further threaten the real critical infrastructure.
 For the legal and ethical considerations, the exploitation of "Force" function for Siemens PLC and Rockwell PLC will be published when the authentication weakness is fixed.

+## Usages

+examples of reverse-engineering physical semantics

+examples of detecting attacks